 Years ago, my wife and I stayed overnight in Seoul on the way home from New Zealand.
 An amazing array of types of kimchi accompanied breakfast the following morning; and from then on, I was hooked on this Korean staple.
 For the last few years, I’ve gradually honed my kimchi-making skills.
 For simplicity, I tend to make mak-kimchi which means “roughly made kimchi.”
 In traditional kimchi, who cabbages are fermented intact (though usually split in half to permit the salt and later, spices to enter between the leaves.

-In a retrospective recall study1 of over 20,000 Korean adults, there was no association between kimchi consumption and the prevalence of hypertension.
-Consumption of kimchi, a salt fermented vegetable, is not associated with hypertension prevalence, Song, Hong Ji et al., Journal of Ethnic Foods , Volume 1 , Issue 1 , 8 - 12 [return]
+In a retrospective recall study^[Consumption of kimchi, a salt fermented vegetable, is not associated with hypertension prevalence, Song, Hong Ji et al., Journal of Ethnic Foods , Volume 1 , Issue 1 , 8 - 12] of over 20,000 Korean adults, there was no association between kimchi consumption and the prevalence of hypertension.

 If you’ve lived in the U.S. for any length of time, you realize that we have a national obsession with home ownership.
 Yet I’m beginning to wonder about this bit of American orthodoxy.
 I’ve owned 4 homes and none of them seemed like much of an investment to me.
 The last home that we sold was an enormous loss.
 We are now in a transition, anticipating our new move; so we are house-free (and debt-free!

 In the popular sci-fi movie series “The Matrix”, a handful of humans discover that the perception of reality has been artificially engineered by computer software.
 By taking the red pill1 a person can be released from the deception, thereby seeing things as they truly are.
 About material “stuff”, I’ve had the same sort of epiphany.